-An SQL expression. where
+where An SQL expression.

-A database object.
-This will default to the value of default-database. database
+database A database object.
+This will default to the value of default-database.

-A Boolean whose default value is NIL. flatp
+flatp A Boolean whose default value is NIL.

-A field type specifier.
-The default is :auto. result-types
+result-types A field type specifier.
+The default is :auto.

 The purpose of this argument is cause CLSQL to import SQL numeric fields into numeric Lisp objects rather than strings.
 This reduces the cost of allocating a temporary string and the CLSQL users' inconvenience of converting number strings into number objects.